zaihanoi/zaihanoi.github.io/wu/cap/cap.md

 I used the `-sV` flag to scan the version of services are running and `--open` flag to show the open ports only.
 In the first scan, I did not use `-p-` flag to scan ALL the ports because it takes many time and my computer resources to scan, so in my opinion, if the first time scan returns nothing helpful I will use this flag.
 (Note: Another useful flag is `-sC`, which runs default `Nmap` scripts against the discovered ports).

-4. The `nmap` scan result show us that port 21 (ftp) and 22 (ssh) are opening so I tried to login to ftp and ssh using anonymous acount (maybe the services do not ask password when user login with anonymous account) but it was not succesful.
+### Step 4.
+The `nmap` scan result show us that port 21 (ftp) and 22 (ssh) are opening so I tried to login to ftp and ssh using anonymous acount (maybe the services do not ask password when user login with anonymous account) but it was not succesful.
-5. As we can see from the `nmap` scan result, the target IP address has port 80 (http) open.
+### Step 5.
+As we can see from the `nmap` scan result, the target IP address has port 80 (http) open.
 So, my next step is checking the website of this target IP address.

    ![alt text](images/image-1.png)

-6. Another way to approach is trying to fuzzing web. `ffuf` is my favourite tool for web fuzzing/ enumeration.
+### Step 6.
+Another way to approach is trying to fuzzing web. `ffuf` is my favourite tool for web fuzzing/ enumeration.
 First, I ran the most basic scan in `ffuf` to find hidden url, directories:

 ```bash
 ffuf -w /usr/share/seclists/Discovery/Web-Content/DirBuster-2007_directory-list-2.3-small.txt:FUZZ -u http:/